johnhwen1/ttgc/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>.
 Alternatively, you can install the model locally and run the same example notebook (see below for instructions).

 ### Installing and running locally
-(Optional)
+#### Create a virtual environment (Optional)
-Create a virtual environment.
 If you have an Anaconda distribution of Python, create an environment with
 ```
 conda create --name ttgc python=3.11.
 ```